Andiilul/schedule-app/README.md

+# About This Project

+This is a customizable and user-friendly calendar application developed using React.
+The app allows users to easily navigate through dates, view events, and manage tasks with an integrated to-do list for each date.
+Task Indicators: Each date in the calendar displays a visual indicator, showing the number of tasks scheduled for that day.
+This feature provides a quick overview of busy days and helps prioritize tasks.
+Time Customization: Enjoy flexibility with time customization.
+Set specific start and end times for events and tasks to better plan your day.
+The app accommodates your unique scheduling needs.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.